 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The key to making good gnocchi is to use dry, mealy potatoes like Russets.
-And we want to keep the potatoes as dry as possible, which is why it's better to steam them rather than boiling them.
-(See note below)
+Because the goal is to keep the potatoes as dry as possible, it's better to steam them rather than boiling them.
+(See note below.)

 - 2 pounds whole Russet potatoes, peeled and quartered (see note below)

 - 2 cups all-purpose flour (plus extra flour for dusting)

 - Kosher salt for the cooking water